willy418785/time_series_datasets/README.md

 This repository contains three real-world multivariate periodic time series datasets in csv format:
 * EC, Electricity Consumption
-   * Hourly electricity consumption of 370 households, in KWh, from 2012 to 2014
+   * Hourly electricity consumption of 321 households, in KWh, from 2012 to 2014
-   * Named after `EC.csv`
+   * Named after `ori_EC.csv`
    * Source: https://doi.org/10.24432/C58C86
 * SIC, Speed Index of California
    * Hourly average speed index of highways in each district of California